A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Results and Discussions

 In order to make full use of the spatial neighborhood information, each $1^{\circ} \times 1^{\circ}$ grid is taken as the center point, and a $3 \times 3$ sliding window is formed with its surrounding eight adjacent grid points.
 The interpolated SSP at the center is used as the estimation target, and the coordinates, SST and SSP of the remaining eight grid points are processed by the LFB with the FMB to output the multimodal input features used for generator perturbation estimation.

-In terms of timing, to assess the impact of different historical data lengths on model performance, the training set is divided into three time windows: January 2004-December 2020, January 2011-December 2020, and January 2016-December 2020; the test set uniformly January 2021-June 2023 data were used.
+In terms of timing, to assess the impact of different historical data lengths on model performance, the training set is divided into three time windows: January 2004-December 2020, January 2011-December 2020, and January 2016-December 2020; the test set uniformly uses data from January 2021 to June 2023.
 During spatial sampling, the training samples are extracted at 3° intervals along the latitude and longitude directions to ensure that there is no data leakage during testing; the test samples are offset by 3° on the basis of the training grid to achieve spatial non-overlapping coverage, ensuring that the training and testing areas are spatially complementary and without overlap.

 Leveraging the above multi-source fusion and sliding-window sampling strategy, we construct a high-quality dataset containing thousands of spatiotemporally matched samples.
 This dataset provides a solid foundation for validating the model's generalization ability under different historical windows, unseen spatial regions, and multimodal feature settings.